-Despite advances in the fight for racial equality (including the landmark 1954 Supreme Court verdict in Brown v.
-Board of Education and the Montgomery Bus Boycott), segregation was still the norm across the southern United States in 1960.
-Early that year, a non-violent protest by young African-American students at a segregated Woolworth’s lunch counter in Greensboro, North Carolina, sparked a sit-in movement that soon spread to college towns throughout the region.
+The Greensboro sit-in was a civil rights protest that started in 1960, when young African-American students staged a sit-in at a segregated Woolworth’s lunch counter in Greensboro, North Carolina, and refused to leave after being denied service.
+The sit-in movement soon spread to college towns throughout the South.
 Though many of the protesters were arrested for trespassing, disorderly conduct or disturbing the peace, their actions made an immediate and lasting impact, forcing Woolworth’s and other establishments to change their segregationist policies.

 In response to the success of the sit-in movement, dining facilities across the South were being integrated by the summer of 1960.
 At the end of July, when many local college students were on summer vacation, the Greensboro Woolworth’s quietly integrated its lunch counter.
 Four black Woolworth’s employees—Geneva Tisdale, Susie Morrison, Anetha Jones and Charles Best—were the first to be served.